charles-uno/charles-uno.github.io/_drafts/2017-01-28-optimism-cynicism-womens-march.md

 After all, look at the past eight years.
 Obama was charismatic.
 He presided over a [strong economy](https://fivethirtyeight.com/features/the-jobs-recovery-may-not-be-flashy-but-its-strong/).
 He ended the unpopular Iraq war, caught Osama Bin Laden, and was not involved in any major scandals.
 And yet Republicans were able to leverage anti-Obama rhetoric to make massive electoral gains -- they control both houses of Congress, [trifectas](https://ballotpedia.org/Gubernatorial_and_legislative_party_control_of_state_government) in 25 states (compared to 4 for the Democrats), the presidency, and a [bonus SCOTUS seat](https://en.wikipedia.org/wiki/Merrick_Garland_Supreme_Court_nomination) to boot.

 The optimistic left and the cynical left are both out in force.

-I don't know which camp will come out ahead

-I don't know which has a better strategy for the 21st century.

-I know which camp I'm in.
-What I don't know is which will come out on top --

-I know which camp I'm in -- but I don't know which will come out on top, or
+I know which camp I'm in -- but I don't know if my camp can win.

-But I don't know which side will come out on top

-.. but I don't know which half will win

-[NEED A SENTENCE OR TWO HERE TO CLOSE IT OUT.
-"I don't know what the future of politics looks like on the left"]

 <!-- hr before footnotes -->